puppetlabs/puppetdb/spec/facts.md

 #### `GET /v2/facts/:name`

-This will return all facts for all active nodes with the indicated name.
+This will return all facts for all nodes with the indicated name.
 There must be an `Accept` header containing `application/json`.

 ##### Parameters